mrkkrp/zip/README.md

 ### zip-archive

 `zip-archive` is a widely used library.
 It's quite old, well-known and simple to use.
-However, it creates Zip archives purely, as `ByteStrings`s in memory.
+However, it creates Zip archives purely, as `ByteString`s in memory.
 This is not acceptable if you work with big data.
-For example, if you have a collection of files with the total size 500 MB and you want to pack them into an archive, you can easily consume up to 1 GB of memory (the files plus the resulting archive).
+For example, if you have a collection of files with a total size of 500 MB and you want to pack them into an archive, you can easily consume up to 1 GB of memory (the files plus the resulting archive).
 This is not always affordable.
-Even if you want just to look at the list of archive entries it will read the entire archive into memory.
+Even if you just want to look at the list of archive entries, it will read the entire archive into memory.

 ### LibZip